 Islam’s purpose is to support countries to make informed policy decisions about river management, many of which can be counterintuitive.
 I particularly appreciate his acknowledgment of the important role civil society organizations and grassroots movements must play in setting the policy agenda if it is to be fair, equitable, and successful.

-Islam (2020) impressibly weaves a varying range of case studies to illustrate the implications for Ecological vs. Commercial river policies.
-Most helpful are the successful examples of Ecological approaches in the EU’s 2000 Directive on Water (166), and efforts to overturn unsuccessful Cordon approaches such as the Bengal Delta (281).
-Together, these demonstrate how ecologically centered policy agendas promote true economic, social, and environmental sustainability and are thus instrumental in achieving the 17 Sustainable Develop Goals (SDG) outlined by the United Nations in 2015.
+This book is eminently readable, keeping the research accessible to increase participation in river policy worldwide.
+Islam impressibly weaves a varying range of case studies to illustrate the implications of both the Ecological and Commercial river policy approaches.
+Together, these case studies demonstrate how ecologically centered policy agendas promote true economic, social, and environmental sustainability and are thus instrumental in achieving the United Nations’ 2030 Sustainable Development Goals (SDG).